Bradley Stoke

 Bradley Stoke is a town and civil parish in South Gloucestershire, England, situated 6 mi north-northeast of Bristol city centre.
 The town is the northernmost part of the Bristol built-up area.

-Planned in the 1970s, building works began in 1987.
+Planned in the late-1970s, building works began in 1987.
 Bradley Stoke was Europe's largest new town built with private investment.
 It is named after two local streams, the Bradley Brook and Stoke Brook.

 Bradley Stoke is part of the North Fringe of Bristol, an extensive area of housing and employment developed during the late 20th and early 21st centuries.
 It is bordered by Patchway to the west and Stoke Gifford to the south, but unlike these neighbours, Bradley Stoke has fewer major employers and is primarily a residential suburb, being 40% detached housing.
 The M5 and M4 motorways form its northern and eastern boundaries, beyond which is the Avon Green Belt.